 Financial Aid Programs

-The Federal Direct Unsubsidized Stafford and Federal Direct Graduate PLUS Loan programs are the primary source of financial assistance for graduate students.
-Admitted students who submit the Free Application for Federal Student Aid (FAFSA) will be reviewed for loan eligibility.
-The financial aid award provided by Student Financial Services will indicate loan eligibility and provide information on loan application procedures.
-Learn more about federal financial aid for graduate students at UVM’s Student Financial Services Types of Aid website.
+The Federal Direct Unsubsidized Loan and Federal Direct Graduate PLUS Loan programs are the primary source of financial assistance for graduate students.
+Students who submit the Free Application for Federal Student Aid (FAFSA) will be reviewed for loan and work-study eligibility.
+The financial aid award offer provided by Student Financial Services will indicate eligibility and provide information on next steps, including loan application procedures.
+Read more about the types of federal financial aid for graduate students.

 The university provides support and information to any veteran or dependent eligible for benefits under Federal Law, Chapters 30, 31, 32, 33, 34, 35, or 106.
-Students eligible for these benefits should contact the registrar's office at least one month prior to registration each semester.
+Students eligible for these benefits should contact the Registrar's Office at least one month prior to registration each semester.
 Students wishing to register for benefits should be prepared to present their certificates of eligibility.
-For general information regarding application for and use of GI Bill benefits, including the Yellow Ribbon Program, please visit the Information for Veterans website.
+Read the information for Veterans regarding application for and use of GI Bill benefits, including the Yellow Ribbon Program.

 Students involved in the Veterans Program should contact the university in the event of any change in credit load, dependency status, address, or major.
 The phone number is (802) 656-0581.

 New England Regional Student Program

 The New England Regional Student Program is an opportunity for qualified legal residents of New England states to enroll at reduced tuition rates for some programs that are not offered by the home state university but are offered in another New England state.
 You can learn more about the tuition break policy for UVM graduate students through the New England Board of Higher Education (NEBHE).